Read-Write/wsync/README.md

 Wsync is a files synchronization program for the Wired 2.0 protocol.
 It provides automatic files synchronization from several remote Wired server directories to your local computer.
 It is written in ANSI-C and portable to many UNIX-like operating systems.
 It has the ability to run as a one-shot command-line tool, or as a backround daemon.

 This read me file is essentially focused on OSX and Debian-like installation instructions.
-Wsync is still young and has been quickly tested these two operating systems.
+Wsync is still young and has been quickly tested on these two operating systems.

 ### Dependencies